 According to the BLS, property managers with professional certification and a college degree have the best opportunities.
 Due to a rising elderly population, professionals with experience managing retirement homes and healthcare facilities may find additional job prospects.
-The bureau also indicates that in 2013, the average annual salary for property, real estate, and community association managers was $64,270.
-Professionals in this field in the state of New York earned the highest wages among all states with a mean annual salary of $98,040.
+The BLS also indicates that in 2014, the average annual salary for property, real estate, and community association managers was $65,880.
+Professionals in this field in the state of New York earned the highest wages among all states, with an average annual salary of $103,310.

 Related to Certified Property Manager

 - Recently Updated

 Find out how to become a property leasing manager.
 Research the education requirements and learn about the experience you need...

 Research the requirements to become a property building manager.
 Learn about the job description and read the step-by-step...

 Learn about the education and preparation needed to become a rental property manager.
 Get a quick view of the requirements as...